 However, it’s an interior wall and there’s a bathroom behind it, a bedroom above it, and no way to run the venting for a direct vent fireplace that will conform to the manufacturer’s standards.
 What do you do?
 Abandon your dream?
 Of course not!
-You could consider installing a vent free gas fireplace instead.
+You could consider installing a ventless gas fireplace instead.

 And then there’s the heat output.
-By eliminating venting, 99% of the heat generated by a vent free fireplace stays in the room.
+By eliminating venting, 99% (efficiency) of the heat generated by a vent free fireplace stays in the room.
 The maximum BTU (British thermal unit) allowed for a ventless fireplace is 40,000.
 But don’t forget, they are considered supplemental heat sources, not central heating systems.